jaysonsantos/docker-minecraft-infinity/README.md

 Dockerfile for Minecraft Infinity Server

-This docker image provides a Minecraft Server, based on Feed The Beast Lite 2, that will automatically download the latest stable or any specific version.
+This docker image provides a Minecraft Server, based on Feed The Beast Infinity.

 To simply use the latest stable version, run: